Foundation-Learning-UETAILab/Week-0-Introduction/.github/CONTRIBUTING.md

 # Contributing

-In this project, in order to provide a experimence of contributing to a real open-source project, we try to structure each assignment.
+In this project, to provide an experience of contributing to a real open-source project, we try to structure each assignment.
 Therefore, every contribution to this course must meet the requirements.

-This contributing guide will express our expectation in your code.
+This contributing guide will express our expectations in your code.

 ---

 ## Style

-When contributing your code, it is required to keep it organized and clean in order to make it easier to make it easier to debug, optimize, and document.
-To help with this process, we utilize required formatting on all assignments .
+When contributing your code, it is required to keep it organized and clean to make it easier to debug, optimize, and document.
+To help with this process, we utilize the required formatting on all assignments.

-Coding style will need to be checked as part of the continuous integration of the project.
+The coding style will need to be checked as part of the continuous integration of the project.
 You can do so by running the `flake8` and `pycodestyle` (pep8) linter in your home directory:

 ```bash
 flake8